 4. Backend & Frontend

-The CMS comes with a backend and frontend.
+The CMS comes with a backend and a front end.
 If you create a dynamic site or create any, you know it is an additional and considerable cost.

-The backend has an average learning curve but depending on which CMS you chose.
+The backend has an average learning curve, depending on your chosen CMS.

 Popular Content Management System